sherlock-audit/2023-03-Gitcoin/README.md

 ## Rounds

 Funding to be distributed through Allo Protocol are held in the Round, which consists of a voting strategy and a payout strategy.
-A voting strategy is a smart contract that encodes how a community would like to decide to allocate the funds held in a round.
+A voting strategy is a smart
+contract that encodes how a community would like to decide to allocate the funds held in a round.
 A payout strategy is a smart contract that controls how the funds are distributed when the round ends.

+Note:
+- Funds are originally sent to the round.
+- The funds are sent from the round to payout contract after the distribuion is final and round has ended
+- Fund can be native / ERC20 token

 ### Voting Strategy